medic/cht-docs/content/en/apps/tutorials/application-tests.md

         "unittest": "mocha test/**/*.spec.js --timeout 20000"
       }
     ```
-    After adding these scripts, you will be able to run the tests by running one of these commands in the command-line:
+    After adding these scripts, you will be able to run the tests by running one of these commands from the command-line:

     <table>
       <tr>